Conan the Destroyer: Plot

 They reach an ancient temple, where the horn is secured.
 Jehnna obtains it while Akiro deciphers engravings.
 He learns that Jehnna will be ritually sacrificed to awaken Dagoth.
 They are attacked by the priests guarding the horn.
 A secret exit is revealed, but Bombaata blocks the others' escape and seizes Jehnna.
 Despite this treachery, Conan and his allies escape from the priests and trek to Shadizar to rescue Jehnna.

 Malak shows them a secret route to the throne room.
 Conan confronts Bombaata and kills him in combat.
 Zula impales the Grand Vizier before he can sacrifice Jehnna.
-The rising Dagoth becomes distorted from a human statue into a monstrous entity.
+Dagoth animates after the horn is set in his brow, but transforms into a vile behemoth.
 He kills Taramis, then attacks Conan.
 Zula and Malak join the fight, but Dagoth effortlessly sweeps them aside.
-Akiro tells Conan that the horn is the Monster's life, so he rips it out, then finishes him off.
+Akiro tells Conan that the horn keeps the monster alive, so he rips it out, then finishes him off.

 The newly crowned Queen Jehnna offers each of her companions a place in her new court: Zula will be the new captain of the guard, Akiro the queen's advisor, and Malak the court jester.
-Jehnna offers Conan marriage and the opportunity to rule the kingdom with her as her King, but he declines and departs to find further adventures and his own place in the world... but that is another story.
+Jehnna offers Conan marriage and the opportunity to rule the kingdom of Shadizar with her as king and queen, but he politely declines, saying "I will have my own kingdom, and my own queen", and departs after a simple kiss.
+A closing title card says that this quest "is another story."